zoomsphere/ngx-store/README.md

       cookiesScope: '',    // what you pass here will actually prepend base domain
       cookiesCheckInterval: 0, // number in ms describing how often cookies should be checked for changes
       previousPrefix: 'angular2ws_', // you have to set it only if you were using custom prefix in old version ('angular2ws_' is a default value)
+      decoratorDefaultToSubject: false // default: false, determines if decorators will create a standard property or an RxJS Subject
     };
     </script>
     ```